Makpptfox/WoW-HC-AddOns-2026/README.md

 * **You can receive the updates automatically from my github if you uses the WowUp application**

-	Launch the WowUp application, on the left side, navigate to "Get Addons", top right "Install from URL", paste `https://github.com/Makpptfox/WoW-HC-AddOns-2026` in the "Addon URL" field, and press "Import".
+	Launch the WowUp application, on the left side, navigate to "Get Addons", top right "Install from URL", paste `https://github.com/Makpptfox/WoW-HC-AddOns-2026` in the "Addon URL" field, press "Import" then press "Install".
 	Once completed, my GitHub avatar will appear, and WowUp will automatically fetch all addons every time a new release is pushed to this repository.

 * **You can safely disable any specific addon you do not wish to use directly from the in-game addon menu without impacting the functionality of the rest of the pack.**